wcaleb/pandocket/README.md

 # Known Issues

 - If the HTML content grabbed from the web uses "span" tags to provide formatting like italics, pandoc will lose the formatting.
 Basically, if the HTML is not well-formed, you're on your own.
+- PDF and EPUB output will fail if there are images in the HTML content, because it won't have local copies of the images.
+Best solution would probably be to delete images using BeautifulSoup.

 # Dependencies